 Our revenues are derived from collaborative and service agreements as well as grants.
 We enter into license and manufacturing agreements and collaborative research and development arrangements with pharmaceutical and biotechnology partners that may involve multiple deliverables.
-Our arrangements may include one or more of the following elements: upfront license payments, cost reimbursement for the performance of research and development, milestone payments, other contingent payments, contract manufacturing service fees, royalties and license fees.
+Our arrangements may include one or more of the following elements: upfront license payments, cost reimbursement for the performance of research and development activities, milestone payments, other contingent payments, contract manufacturing service fees, royalties and license fees.
 Each deliverable in the arrangement is evaluated to determine whether it meets the criteria to be accounted for as a separate unit of accounting or whether it should be combined with other deliverables.
 We recognize revenue when there is persuasive evidence that an arrangement exists, delivery has occurred or services have been rendered, the price is fixed or determinable and collectability is reasonably assured.

-On January 1, 2011, we adopted on a prospective basis Accounting Standards Update (ASU) 2009-13, "Multiple-Deliverable Revenue Arrangements" ("ASU 2009-13") which amends the criteria related to identifying separate units of accounting and provides guidance on whether multiple deliverables exist, how an arrangement should be separated and the consideration allocated.
-The adoption of the standard did not impact our financial position or results of operations as of and for the quarter ended March 31, 2011 as we did not enter into or materially modify any multiple-element arrangements during that period.
-The adoption of this standard may result in revenue recognition patterns for future agreements that are different from those recognized for our existing multiple-element arrangements.
+On January 1, 2011, we adopted on a prospective basis Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2009-13, Multiple-Deliverable Revenue Arrangements, which amends the criteria related to identifying separate units of accounting and provides guidance on whether multiple deliverables exist, how an arrangement should be separated and the consideration allocated.

-Non-refundable upfront fees received for license and collaborative agreements entered into prior to January 1, 2011 are deferred and recognized over our expected performance period.
+Non-refundable upfront fees received for license and collaborative agreements entered into prior to January 1, 2011 and other payments under collaboration agreements where we have continuing performance obligations related to the payments are deferred and recognized over our expected performance period.
 Revenue is recognized on a ratable basis, unless we determine that another methodology is more appropriate, through the date at which our performance obligations are completed.
 Management makes its best estimate of the period over which we expect to fulfill our performance obligations, which may include clinical development activities.
-Given the uncertainties of research and development collaborative agreements as the related research and development costs are incurred, as provided for under the terms of these agreements.
+Given the uncertainties of research and development collaborations, significant judgment is required to determine the duration of the performance period.
+We recognize cost reimbursement revenue under collaborative agreements as the related research and development costs are incurred, as provided for under the terms of these agreements.

-On January 1, 2011, we elected to prospectively adopt ASU 2010-17, "Milestone Method of Revenue Recognition" ("ASU 2010-17").
+On January 1, 2011, we elected to prospectively adopt the milestone method as described in FASB Issued ASU 2010-17, Milestone Method of Revenue Recognition.
 Under the milestone method, contingent consideration received from the achievement of a substantive milestone is recognized in its entirety in the period in which the milestone is achieved.
-A milestone is defined as an event (i) that can only be achieved based in whole or in part on either the entity's performance or on the occurrence of a specific outcome resulting from the entity's performance, (ii) for which there is substantive uncertainty at the date the arrangement is entered into that the event will be achieved, and (iii) that would result in additional payments being due to the entity.
-A milestone does not include events for which the occurrence is contingent solely on the passage of time or solely on a collaboration partner's performance.
-A milestone is substantive if the consideration earned from the achievement of the milestone is consistent with our performance required to achieve the milestone or the increase in value to the collaboration resulting from our performance, relates solely to our past performance, and is reasonable relative to all of the other deliverables and payments within the arrangement.
+A milestone is defined as an event having all of the following characteristics: (i) there is substantive uncertainty at the date the arrangement is entered into that the event will be achieved, (ii) the event can only be achieved based in whole or in part on either management's performance or a specific outcome resulting from management's performance and (iii) if achieved, the event would result in additional payments being due to management.